GeoCat/geocat-themes/docs/_sources/workbook/index.rst.txt

 .. nextslide::

-We are experimenting with forth level of headings for exercises:
+A forth level of headings is used for exercises:

 .. code-block:: rst